The best iPads for photo editing, video editing and photography in 2025

 The latest iPad Pro (M4) is the best iPad for photo editing – as you'd hope, considering that it starts around the same price as a MacBook Air.
 For that price, you get Apple's laptop-class M4 processor that's more powerful than 16-inch MacBook Pros from only a few years ago, plus an astounding screen that's unique to this iPad in the current range.

-This makes this a more powerful device when it comes to processing your pictures’ pixels than any of the other tablets in this guide.
+This makes this a more powerful device when it comes to processing your pictures’ pixels than any of the other tablets in my guide.
 This should make it an attractive purchase to image editors working with large Raw files.
 Thanks to the iPad Pro M4’s Ultra Retina XDR OLED display you’ll be able to edit more colors and tones and display deeper blacks and whiter whites thanks to the striking contrast range of 2,000,000:1 which is produced by combining the output of two OLED panels.

 As you might expect, this combines into a sublime editing experience.
-We've found that you can stack an image with layers and effects, and there's no delay or lag when making changes.
+I've found that you can stack an image with layers and effects, and there's no delay or lag when making changes.
 You can make all kinds of real-time edits, even to 4K video, and it never breaks a sweat.
-In our experience, you're less likely to hit performance limits than RAM limits – on the tablet with 8GB of RAM (all models up to 512GB), apps max out at 6GB of RAM; on the 16GB version (1TB/2TB models), it's a 12GB limit.
+In my experience, you're less likely to hit performance limits than RAM limits – on the tablet with 8GB of RAM (all models up to 512GB), apps max out at 6GB of RAM; on the 16GB version (1TB/2TB models), it's a 12GB limit.
 Making standard photo edits won't be a problem, but you can certainly hit it if you're going to stack multiple layers of huge DSLR photos.
 Still, you have to work hard to manage that; for 99% of us, it's more power than you can reasonably ever use.

 The downside of editing on an iPad rather than a laptop is that photo-fixing apps such as Lightroom tend to lack some of the tools of their desktop counterparts - though the iOS version of Photoshop is perfect for photo-fixers who don’t need to get bogged down with irrelevant or gimmicky tools (such as Puppet Warp or Vanishing Point).

-It also has the best camera setup of the iPads.
+It also has the best camera setup of all the iPads.
 A regular wide-angle and ultra-wide combine for some of the best pics you can get on any tablet, though obviously this is far behind the best camera phones still.

 The best-value iPad for photo editing